 While cold weather and rain prevented the event from a larger audience, it was a great opportunity for community stakeholders like myself.
-I work with young, black and brown economically disadvantaged youth, and I was enlightened and armed with valuable resources to assist young people in securing and maintaining meaningful and sustaining employment.
+I work with young, black and brown economically disadvantaged youth.
+I left the event enlightened and armed with valuable resources to assist young people in securing and maintaining meaningful and sustaining employment.

-According to information that I received from the Chicagoland Manufacturing Renaissance Council (CRMC), the Chicagoland region currently has over 15,000 available, advanced manufacturing jobs that pay an average annual salary of $75,000, including benefits.
-This strongly indicates, to me, that manufacturing is one of the most viable sectors for employing, supporting, and growing middle class communities in Chicago and the surrounding areas.
+According to information that I received from the Chicagoland Manufacturing Renaissance Council (CMRC), the Chicagoland region currently has over 15,000 available, advanced manufacturing jobs that pay an average annual salary of $75,000, including benefits.
+This strongly indicates, to me, that manufacturing is one of the most viable sectors for employing, supporting, and growing middle-class communities in Chicago and the surrounding areas.
+The CMRC states:

 When we invest in the manufacturing ecosystem, which includes technical innovation, 21st century public education and training, infrastructure development and job readiness support services, we grow the middle class, we increase people’s discretionary spending, we generate tax revenue, and we provide a powerful economic engine to drive other important economic categories such as home sales and durable goods purchases.

-After listening to Dan Swinney, the Executive Director of Manufacturing Renaissance and his dynamic and passionate staff, I went to the website and plan to visit their site Friday, Nov.
-10.
+After listening to Dan Swinney, the Executive Director of Manufacturing Renaissance and his dynamic and passionate staff, I reviewed the company’s website and will visit their office on Friday, November 10.